10 Auspicious Plants for Chinese New Year

-There are five elements that make a Lucky Bamboo plant even luckeir; the earth element of stones surrounding the stalks; the metal element of decorative coins, gold coloured accents or a metal pot; the water element used to feed the plants; the fire element of a red ribbon or other red accent; and of course, the wood element of the bamboo plant itself.
+There are five elements that make a Lucky Bamboo plant even luckier; the earth element of stones surrounding the stalks; the metal element of decorative coins, gold-coloured accents or a metal pot; the water element used to feed the plants; the fire element of a red ribbon or another red accent; and of course, the wood element of the bamboo plant itself.

 These Chinese New Year plants are extremely easy to care for!
 When grown in water, simply refresh the water every week and make sure the roots are covered.
 If grown in soil, it will need to be watered when the top inch of soil is getting dry to the touch.
 Keep your Lucky Bamboo out of direct sunlight.